 While sales and marketing typically operate in separate silos, bringing them together through strategic sales and marketing alignment is one of the quickest ways to boost sales and improve customer retention.
-In this article, we provide a step-by-step guide that explains how to align sales and marketing by developing a plan to foster growth, creating shared goals and service level agreements (SLAs), and using collaborative software to accelerate your small business growth.
+In fact, 73% of completely aligned teams report meeting their annual goals.
+In this article, we provide a step-by-step guide explaining how you can achieve this and why it is important.
+Plus, we give you sales alignment examples and tips on how to align sales and marketing teams.

 What Is Sales and Marketing Alignment?